na-na-hi/renget/archive/z2sqy.md

 	Quirk: Rampage Hornet Mode
 	The ability to transform into a hybridized body, a mix of man and Japan’s most deadly creature!

 The man called Hornet finally stood up, with an annoyed grin on his face.
-“I told you last time, call me aniki.
+“I told you last time, call me *aniki*.
 I’m not that old.
 Same old job as ever.
 Feels good to be back on track!”

 “Mm.”
 Junichi nodded in agreement, but his tone was still flat and awkwardly matched with the enthusiasm Hornet showed.